-- 3.1.
-In previous updates to the Committee, reports have covered the organisation's Strategic Risk Register in its entirety.
-However, in its final report on the annual audit for 2023/24, Audit Scotland recommended that the format of future reports is revised to ensure that the report to the Committee focuses on the 3-5 key strategic risks.
+- In previous updates to the Partnership, reports have covered the organisation's Strategic Risk Register in its entirety.
+However, in its final report on the annual audit for 2023/24, Audit Scotland recommended that the format of future reports be revised to ensure that the Committee focuses on the 3-5 key strategic risks.

 - 3.2 As a result, this report focuses on the 3 main current strategic risks, based on the total risk scores shown in the strategic risk register, which is included as an appendix to the report:

-- 1.1 Change to Regional Governance
+- R001 1.1 Change to Regional Governance

-- 2.5 Sources of Additional Income
+- R002 2.6 Funding Reductions

-- 2.6 Funding Reductions
+- R008 8.1 Cyber Security